DraGo0oN/Development-Environment/README.md

 # Known Bugs

 1- You will have a problem after installing Nginx that you have to run this ```rm -rf /etc/nginx/sites-enabled/dragon-normal.conf && systemctl restart nginx``` if you have chosen it for Laravel.
 Also, if you have chosen it for normal (for any php script) then you have to run this ```rm -rf /etc/nginx/sites-enabled/dragon-laravel.conf && systemctl restart nginx```

+# You can report for any issue
+# You can request features